aldebaran/qibuild/doc/guide/using_toolchains.rst

   $ qitoolchain create <TOOLCHAIN_NAME> --default

-Not that you can choose any name for your toolchain, but is advised to choose between this set of configurations:
+You are free to choose any name for your toolchain, but it is advised to pick one from this set of configurations:

 * linux32
 * linux64